rtCamp/rtbiz-helpdesk/docs/staff/gloassary.md

 # Glossary

-Below are the terms that will be used across this manaul.
+Below are the terms that will be used across this manual.

 1. **Ticket -** Any request that comes into Helpdesk is converted into a ticket and stored for further action.